How do coders report diabetic ketoacidosis in ICD-10-CM?

-For FY2018 there is a new code to report Type 2 diabetic ketoacidosis (DKA).
+Back in 2018, a new code was introduced to report Type 2 diabetic ketoacidosis (DKA).
 This was previously reported with code E13.1-, other specified diabetes mellitus with ketoacidosis with or without coma.
 Now, there is a code specifically for reporting this diagnosis.
 E11.1- is used to report Type 2 diabetes with DKA with or without coma.

 What is diabetic ketoacidosis (DKA)?

 DKA is life threatening complication in patients with diabetes.
 This typically occurs in patients with type 1 diabetes but can also be found in patients with type 2.
 When a patient has DKA it is implied that they also have hyperglycemia, so no additional code is needed to report that the diabetes is with hyperglycemia.
 A separate standalone code for hyperglycemia is also not reported and there is an excludes1 note in the tabular.

 DKA occurs when the body produces high levels of blood acids known as ketones.
 This develops when the body is not producing enough insulin.
 When the body does not produce or have enough insulin, the body begins to break down fat as fuel.
 When the body switches to burning fat, this produces a buildup of acids that are called ketones.
 Excess ketones build up and are spilled over into the urine.

 - Nausea & Vomiting

 - Breath that smells of fruit

 - Excessive thirst

 - High blood sugar level and ketone levels in your urine